Cargo operations Egyptian style

 As the engine starts to settle down at idle power, the 707's familiar high-pitch howling starts to fill the upper level of my hearing senses.
 As engine numbers 4, 2 and 1 are started in sequence, torrents of hot gas built up behind the 707.
 Quickly, the starter is disconnected, while the nosewheel chocks are also removed.
 With a puff of black smoke, the monstrous weary looking, but powerful Hough push-back truck starts to push the heavy-laden jet backward.
 Meanwhile, the ground engineer walks alongside the 707's nose, ready to report any technical snag to the flight crew during the push-back.
 As the 707 slowly moves away, she disappears from the bright, ramp floodlights.

 The jet is positioned with its tail toward the freight-building.
 Quickly, one of the ground crew disconnects the tug from the forward undercarriage and drives away with the Hough, leaving the senior ground engineer alone with the Boeing on the middle of the freight apron.
 The ground engineer unplugs himself, secures the panel, and walks to a proper position for visual contact with the flight crew.
 With a resolute "thumbs-up signal," the engineer indicates that everything is OK and that Boeing is ready to go.
 As a friendly gesture, the flight crew flashes the 707s taxi-lights several times, thanking the ground support for their help.
 Simultaneously and with a sudden roar, the four turbofan engines increase power to give the 707-forward momentum.
 As the hot exhaust gasses are blasted backward out the engines, they are caught by the jet fences to prevent doing any harm!
 Propelled by herculean power, the 707 stirred itself, the silver swept-back wings swaying, as she begins to roll onto the taxiway.

-I saw and remember many Zarkani 707's at AMS and flying, often heavily overloaded, west out of the airport and over my house in Hoofddorp.
+I saw and remember the Zarkani 707's at AMS and flying, often heavily overloaded, west out of the airport and over my house in Hoofddorp.
 Believe it or not; - the glassware was singing in the kitchen cabinet caused by the high pitch blare of the powerful Pratt & Whitney JT3D's.